Skip to main content

 Copper: The Premium Standard

-I installed a 16-ounce copper chase cover on a home in Cherry Creek in 2010.
-Fourteen years later, it exhibits a beautiful, even patina development and shows no signs of deterioration.
-The homeowner loves how the weathered copper complements their stone exterior—an aesthetic impossible to achieve with painted metals.
+I put a 16-ounce copper chase cover on a home in Cherry Creek back in 2010.
+Fourteen years later it has an even, gorgeous patina and not a hint of trouble.
+The owners love how the weathered copper plays off their stone exterior, and you just can’t fake that look with painted metal.

 16 oz. vs. 20 oz.
-Copper: The heavier 20-ounce material provides additional rigidity for larger chase covers (over 40 inches square) and better handles snow loads during Denver’s occasional heavy storms.
-For standard residential applications under 36 inches, 16-ounce Costopper performs exceptionally well at a lower cost.
+Copper: The heavier 20-ounce material gives you more rigidity on larger covers (anything over 40 inches square) and handles a heavy Denver snow load better.
+For a standard residential chase under 36 inches, 16-ounce copper does the job beautifully and costs less.

 Freedom Gray: Modern Alternative to Traditional Copper

-The coating offers excellent corrosion resistance while retaining the structural benefits of the copper substrate.
-Unlike painted finishes that eventually fail, Freedom Gray’s metallic coating bonds permanently to the copper base.
+The coating resists corrosion really well and keeps all the structural upside of the copper underneath.
+Painted finishes eventually chip and fail.
+Freedom Gray’s metallic coating bonds to the copper base and stays put.

 Stainless Steel: Contemporary Durability